splewis/csgo-multi-1v1/README.md

 ### Maps
-I have a [workshop collection](http://steamcommunity.com/sharedfiles/filedetails/?id=279177557) of maps I use.
-Not all of the maps are finished though, so don't blindly use them all.
+I have a [workshop collection](http://steamcommunity.com/sharedfiles/filedetails/?id=249376192) of maps I know of.
 The "am_" prefix stands for aim_multi, reflecting the fact that the maps are similar to aim_ maps but there are multiple copies of them.

 Guidelines for making a multi-1v1 map:
 - Create 1 arena and test it well, and when are you happy copy it